NikOverflow/CrunchPy/README.md

 ![python](https://img.shields.io/badge/python-3.0.0-blue)
 # CrunchPy
-This is a Wordlist generator
+This is a wordlist generator

 ### Requirements
 `Python 3 or higher`